Depression Hotline

 Depression exists in several forms.
 Understanding which type you’re dealing with can help you find the right support.

-Only a mental health professional can make a diagnosis, but calling a hotline is a good first step in recognizing what’s going on and what support options are available.
+Only a mental health provider can make a diagnosis, but calling a hotline is a good first step in recognizing what’s going on and what support options are available.

 How Is Depression Treated?